RX Fire Regulation in Plumas County

 Northern Sierra Air Quality District (NSAQMD) oversees air quality regulation in Nevada, Sierra, and Plumas Counties.
 The District determines daily burn status based on air quality and other factors.
 Check Burn Day Status here.

-Burning is always prohibited within the Portola City limits, downtown Quincy, and East Quincy.
+Burning is always prohibited within the Portola City limits.

-For residential property, a permit is required for any burn larger than an acre.
-Burns over 10 acres also require a smoke management plan.
+For residential property, an Air Pollution Permit is required for any burn larger than an acre.
+Burns over 10 acres also require a Smoke Management Plan.

 For NSAQMD regulation questions contact Air Pollution Control Specialist Julie Hunter, julieh@myairdistrict.com